c2lang/c2compiler/README.md

 ```
 If all goes well, the **c2c** executable should appear.

+If you get an error with some Clang/C2 errors, try updating your clang C2 archive.

 ## Using the C2 compiler
 Not all examples (in the examples/ dir) work yet.
 Some still hit an assert.